 }

-Notice the System.Web.SessionState.IRequiresSessionState interface - it's needed to access Session object from handler.
+System.Web.SessionState.IRequiresSessionState interface - it's needed to access Session object from handler.
 I preferred it to be separated from the actual *.ashx file, for clarity (as class has a clearly different name).
 So the Captcha.ashx itself is rather small:

 <%@ WebHandler Language="C#" CodeBehind="Captcha.ashx.cs" Class="ASPWebApp.AsyncCaptchaHandler" %>